-A hammer-shaped candlestick forms when the lower shadow is around twice the size of the body, where the body of the candle is representing the difference between open and close prices, and the wick is highlighting the high and low prices of the time period.
+A hammer-shaped candlestick forms when the lower shadow is around twice the size of the body, where the body of the candle represents the difference between open and close prices, and the wick highlights the high and low prices of the time period.

 The inverse hammer or inverted hammer candlestick pattern can appear on a chart at the bottom of a downtrend, which could signal a bullish reversal.
 Similar to the hammer pattern, its shape is upside down and is identified with a long upper shadow, a short lower shadow, and a tiny candle body.